timmussack/reactnativepresentation/README.md

 ### What is Expo?
 > Framework that works with React Native and makes the development process less complicated

-> You don't have to use Expo.
-You can use the React Native CLI but this requires some iOS & Android specific knowledge

-> React Native CLI does offer more customization and flexibility

 > Expo also allows you to submit your code to Google or Apple app store when it is complete